Standing On a Corner Holding Signs About Rape and Dictatorship is Just Another Day at the Office

 Subside.

-Then I thought I would just start saying “Good morning” or “‘Mornin’” or “Cold one, eh?” for a week or so, breaking down the barrier until we have a real conversation.
+Then I thought I would maybe just start off by saying “Good morning” or “‘Mornin’” or “Cold one, eh?” for a week or so, breaking down the barrier until we had a real conversation.
 Then a coffee sit-down.
-Then I could get his side of this story that unfolds before so many commuters every morning.
+Then I could get his side of this story that unfolds before so many Chicagoans every morning.

-But it was so hard to do, seeing as how he stands right across the street of my building where coworkers I know and don’t know stream past every second.
+But that was so hard to do, seeing as how he stands right across the street from my building where coworkers I know and don’t know stream past every second.
 I thought that being seen regularly conversing with this guy by higher-ups would be awkward and detrimental to my ladder climbing.

 But.